 Beethoven music is everywhere, so for the beginner, which Beethoven music albums are worth purchasing?
-Here are 6 Beethoven music albums personally selected to provide you with a high quality, cross-section cut of Beethoven music.
+Here are six Beethoven music albums personally by yours truly that will excite your musical senses.

 While I was in college I had the pleasure of watching Muti conduct Verdi's Requiem with our symphonic choir.
 What's that have to do with Beethoven's Complete Symphonies?
 Everything.
 I know first hand how hard he works into uncovering the music's maximum potential.
 If Beethoven were alive to hear these recordings, it would knock his socks off!
 If you don't own any Beethoven symphonies, then this album is a must have.

 The Alban Berg Quartet masterfully plays Beethoven's string quartets.
 Their attention to fine musical detail is crystal clear.
 If you are a lover of string quartets, take my word, this album is superb.
 Any Beethoven music collection would be incomplete without Beethoven's Complete String Quartets.